 2. Golden (Classic)

-The conventional golden colour is the iconic honey-gold most humans associate with a Golden Retriever.
+The conventional golden color is the iconic honey-gold most humans associate with a golden retriever.
 It’s balanced, vibrant, and notably preferred in display traces.

 Best for: Owners attempting the traditional Golden Retriever appearance.